Fellowship Program

 Director’s Letter

-Our program is sponsored by our Health Informatics team which is recognized regionally and nationally for its achievements and innovations.
+Our program is endorsed by our Health Informatics team, which has earned regional and national recognition for its achievements and innovations.

-The Health Informatics Department at RRH is a multidisciplinary team of physicians, nurses, allied health professionals, and IT informaticians who work together to implement state-of-the-art technology and play a key role in the provision of high-quality healthcare.
-The fellowship is built on the strong foundation of the team, and commitment of our Faculty to provide the training and education in the vast field of Informatics.
+The Health Informatics Department at RRH comprises a multidisciplinary team of physicians, nurses, allied health professionals, and IT informaticians who collaborate to implement advanced technology and play a crucial role in delivering high-quality healthcare.
+The fellowship is built on the robust foundation of the team and the dedication of our Faculty to provide comprehensive training and education in the extensive field of Informatics.

-I look forward to hearing from you and sharing how the Clinical Informatics Fellowship at RRH can help you develop the knowledge and skills to have a successful career as a Clinical Informatician.
+We look forward to discussing how the Clinical Informatics Fellowship at RRH can help you develop the expertise and skills necessary for a successful career as a Clinical Informatician.

 Program Director